-Your Kidneys and Their Function
+Your Kidneys and Their Functions

-Kidney failure happens when your kidneys cannot do their functions and stop working normally.
+Kidney failure happens when your kidneys can’t do their normal functions and stop working.
 Kidney failure can occur suddenly (acute) or over a period of years (chronic).

 Common signs and symptoms of kidney failure are:

-- Decreased urination
+- Decreased or no urination

-- Shortness of breath
+- Shortness of breath, fatigue, and confusion

 - Swelling in the legs, arms, and face